TO THE LEGISLATIVE ASSEMBLY OF MANITOBA:

-- The residents of Assiniboia, St. James, greater Winnipeg area and Manitoba are concerned with the intention expressed by the Provincial Government requesting the City of Winnipeg to transfer land so that the Vimy Arena site could be converted to commercial use to accommodate a Manitoba Housing project.
+1. The residents of St. James and other areas of Manitoba are concerned with the intention expressed by the the Provincial Government to use the Vimy Arena site as a Manitoba Housing project.

-- The Provincial Government is exempt from any zoning requirements that would have existed if the land was owned by the City of Winnipeg.
+3. The Provincial Government is exempt from any zoning requirements that would have existed if the land was owned by the City of Winnipeg.
 This exemption bypasses community input and due diligence and ignores better uses for the land which would be consistent with a residential area.

-- The provincial ownership and declared intention for the property changes the fundamental nature of the community.
-Including park and recreation uses, concerns of the residents of St. James and others regarding safety, property values, and their way of life are not being properly addressed.
+5. The Manitoba Housing project initiated by the Provincial Government changes the fundamental nature of the community.
+Including park and recreation uses, concerns of the residents of St. James and others regarding public safety, property values, and their way of life are not being properly addressed.